News/Events

 16 credits

-The Architecture Program treats moderation as an opportunity for in-depth discussion with key faculty at a crucial point in students’ development; it is a moment of shared reflection and constructive speculation aimed at building toward a Senior Project.
-To moderate, students will be required to complete the courses listed below.
-In addition to these course requirements, in order to moderate, students must present the following:
+The Architecture Program treats moderation as an opportunity for in-depth discussion with faculty at a crucial point in students’ development; it is a moment of shared reflection and constructive speculation aimed at building toward a Senior Project.
+To moderate, students are required to complete the courses listed below.
+In addition to these requirements, in order to moderate, students must present the following:

 • the two essays required by the college reflecting on their trajectory and future intellectual development within architecture

-*Note: Students may take both ARTH 125 and ARTH 126, but are ONLY REQUIRED TO TAKE ONE FOR MODERATION.
+*Note: Students are encouraged to take both ARTH 125 and ARTH 126, but are ONLY REQUIRED TO TAKE ONE FOR MODERATION.

 Required course's type Required course's name Credits Area